All Episodes

 Ethereum ETFs also saw 127 to 128 million in inflows, indicating broader crypto ETF recovery.

-So the week closed with a net outflow of around 896 to 902 million for Bitcoin ETFs, but Monday's surge suggested potential positive close for the full seven-day period if October 1st today follows suit.
+So the week closed with a net outflow of around 896 to 902 million for Bitcoin ETFs, but Monday search suggested potential positive close for the full seven-day period if October 1st today follows suit.

-Public companies now hold over a million Bitcoins for firms like MicroStrategy and BlackRock seeking yields through ETFs.
+So that's a very nice public companies now hold over a million Bitcoins with firms like MicroStrategy and BlackRock seeking yields through ETFs.

 Sounds like you're doing the alphabet with a stroke.